Motivating Innovation with a Misspecified Roadmap: Introduction

-We now discuss the key primitives of our framework.
-On one hand, the agent is forward-looking, risk averse, and has misspecification concerns.
-To formalize the separation between his trust in the prior $\mu$ and his concern about misspecification of $Q$, we follow the robust-control literature by adopting \citeauthor{lanzani2025}'s (\citeyear{lanzani2025}) \textit{average robust control} (ARC) criterion.
-Under ARC, the agent first applies \citeauthor{hansen01}'s (\citeyear{hansen01}) \textit{multiplier} robustness adjustments within each model $q\in Q$, reflecting his fear of misspecification.
-He then evaluates the overall contract by averaging linearly across structured models using the principal's communicated prior $\mu$, reflecting his trust in $\mu$.
-On the other hand, the principal is also forward-looking, but since she is the designer or architect of the roadmap, she is neutral to both risk and ambiguity, and has no concern for misspecification \citep[e.g.,][]{amb11,kellner15,kellner17}.
-A key special case of our static framework is the seminal framework of \citet{gh83}, which arises when the agent also has no concern for model misspecification, i.e., when he also trusts all the models in $Q$.
+We now describe our framework's primitives.
+The agent is forward-looking and has misspecification concerns.
+To formalize the separation between his trust in the prior $\mu$ and his concern about misspecification of models in $Q$, our baseline framework follows the robust-control literature by adopting \citeauthor{hansenmiss25}'s (\citeyear{hansenmiss25}) \textit{average robust control} (ARC) criterion, which was extended to dynamic settings by \citet{lanzani2025}.
+Under ARC, the agent first applies \citeauthor{hansen01}'s (\citeyear{hansen01}) multiplier-robustness adjustments \textit{within} each model in $Q$, reflecting his fear of misspecification.
+He then evaluates contracts by averaging \textit{across} models using $\mu$, reflecting his trust in the prior.
+The principal is risk neutral, forward-looking, and assuming she has access to aggregate information across multiple projects, she is neutral to both model ambiguity and misspecification.
+Allowing the principal to be averse to either ambiguity or misspecification would only reinforce the breakthrough-trap mechanism (Section \ref{sec:lit}); a similar reinforcement happens when the agent is allowed to distrust $\mu$ (Appendix \ref{sec:distrust}). \citeauthor{manso2011}'s (\citeyear{manso2011}) seminal framework is the special case where the agent is also neutral to both ambiguity and misspecification.